Kabusecha: Background

 Kabuse tea leaves are used to produce one of the three most expensive Japanese green teas (the others are gyokuro and matcha).
 These teas are made from leaves that are hand-plucked and grown in the shade.
 Shade grown leaves produce superior quality green tea - ooika is the Japanese term for the "covered aroma" of these teas, which are high in theanine and other amino acids that contribute to their distinctive flavor.
-Kabuse is shaded for a shorter time than gyokuro-it is sometimes called a shade grown sencha.
-Studies have found considerable difference between the essential oils of kabuse-cha and sencha made from leaves grown in an open field.
+Kabuse is shaded for a shorter time than gyokuro it is sometimes called a shade grown sencha.
+Studies have found considerable difference between the essential oils of kabuse-cha and normal sencha made from leaves grown unshaded in an open field.
 Kawakami and Yamanishi found that kabuse-cha contained large quantities of ionone series compounds.

 The kabuse tea process was created to mimic the shading effect of the tanakake tea process used in the cultivation of tencha which is in turn the base for matcha.
 The term kabuse tea is used for marketing purposes for an above average quality green tea.
 The covering process is distressing for the plant and can result in damage or disease if not applied and maintained with proper care.